kranners/frappuccino/docs/Dates in JavaScript.md

 ### `Temporal`

 [Temporal](https://tc39.es/proposal-temporal/docs/) is a proposed new namespace to be added into [[ECMAScript]], which hopes to fix the glaring issues with the Date prototype.

+### Moment.js

+[Moment.js](https://github.com/moment/moment/) was previously the go-to standard library for using dates in [[JavaScript]].

+It has since [been thoroughly deprecated](https://momentjs.com/docs/#/-project-status/), to the point where Moment.js themselves recommend abandoning the project.

+For modern date libraries:
+- If you're looking for a more drop-in replacement, [pick Day.js](https://github.com/iamkun/dayjs/#usage-trend)
+- If you get to pick a new one, pick [Adobe Internationalized](https://react-spectrum.adobe.com/internationalized/date/)
+- If the vanilla JS Date is good enough, [pick date-fns](https://date-fns.org/)